A RIS-Based Vehicle DOA Estimation Method With Integrated Sensing and Communication System: Optimizing the measurement matrix

 and $\boldsymbol{\Lambda}\triangleq \gamma^2P_\text{s} \operatorname{diag}\left\{\left\|\frac{\alpha_0}{d_{\text{AT,0}}d_{\text{TR,0}}d_{\text{RS}}}\right|^2,\dots, \left\|\frac{\alpha_{K-1}}{d_{\text{AT,K-1}}d_{\text{TR,K-1}}d_{\text{RS}}}\right|^2\right\}$

 Hence, we can optimize the measurement matrix $\boldsymbol{G}$ to improve the SINR of the received signal.
-In the practical sensing system, the targets can be at any directions, so the DOA vector $\boldsymbol{\theta_{\text{TR}}}$ is unknown.
-To improve the SINR of the received signal, we can just decrease the power from the AP, so the following optimization problem can be formulated
+In the practical sensing system, the vehicles can be in any direction, so the DOA vector $\boldsymbol{\theta_{\text{TR}}}$ is unknown.
+To improve the SINR of the received signal, we can decrease the power from the AP so that the following optimization problem can be formulated

 To solve the optimization problem (\ref{eq12}), we rewrite the measurement matrix as $\boldsymbol{G}=[\boldsymbol{g}'_0,\boldsymbol{g}'_1,\dots,\boldsymbol{g}'_{N-1}]^{\text{H}}$, so we can optimize the row of $\boldsymbol{G}$ iterative.
 For the $n$-th row, we can formulate the following problem